Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 where you replace

-- ``MyBakerKeys.json`` with the name of baker keys file you generated
+- ``MyBakerKeys.json`` with the name of validator keys file you generated
-- ``<amount-to-stake>`` with the CCD amount for the baker's initial stake
+- ``<amount-to-stake>`` with the CCD amount for the validator's initial stake
-- ``MyBakerURL`` with the URL containing information for your baker pool; can be left as an empty string if you do not want to provide a URL.
+- ``MyBakerURL`` with the URL containing information for your staking pool; can be left as an empty string if you do not want to provide a URL.
 - ``<concordium-data-dir>`` with any path of your choice.

    ..
 Note::